On annular short-time stability conditions for generalized Persidskii systems: Stability conditions

-\begin{rem} Notice that in the given conditions, the selections of the parameters $\epsilon_1, \epsilon_2, \delta_1, \delta_2$ are per the practical demands on the behavior of the solution of the system~\eqref{eq:main_system_Per}, $\beta_1$ and $\beta_2$ can take positive or negative values, and $\gamma_0$ should be not smaller than $\rVert u\rVert_{[0,T]}$ (for practical verification, one can select them heuristically).
-Observing the functions $\underline{V}$ and $\overline{V}$ used for establishing stable or unstable bounding compartments, one shall see that the corresponding conditions are not restrictive and under proper selections of the tuning parameters, the given LMIs can be satisfied. \end{rem}
+One shall note that the conditions \eqref{underline_V_estimate}--\eqref{eq:beta_one_condi} and the ones \eqref{overline_V_estimate}--\eqref{eq:beta_two_condi} are independent of each other, which means that the computational complexity of the LMIs is not high comparing with their variations successfully solved in the literature as in \cite{mei2022nonlinear}, for example.
+Also, in the given conditions, the selections of the parameters $\epsilon_1, \epsilon_2, \delta_1, \delta_2$ are per the practical demands on the behavior of the solution of the system~\eqref{eq:main_system_Per}, $\beta_1$ and $\beta_2$ can take positive or negative values, and $\gamma_0$ should be not smaller than $\rVert u\rVert_{[0,T]}$ (for practical verification, one can select them based on error and trial method).
+Taking into account the general shape of the functions $\underline{V}$ and $\overline{V}$ used for establishing stable or unstable bounding compartments, one shall see that the corresponding conditions are not restrictive and under proper selections of the tuning parameters, the given LMIs can be satisfied.

 For the formulation of the STBNZ conditions for system~\eqref{eq:main_system_Per}, we set $\epsilon_1 = \delta_1 =0 $ in Theorem~\ref{theorem:ASTS_main_thm} and obtain the following corollary:

 \begin{cor} Assume that all conditions of Theorem~\ref{theorem:ASTS_main_thm} are satisfied under the substitutions $\epsilon_1 \rightarrow 0, \delta_1 \rightarrow 0$, and the eliminations of~\eqref{underline_V_estimate}--\eqref{eq:beta_one_condi}.
 Then system~\eqref{eq:main_system_Per} is STBNZ with respect to $\left([0,T],\epsilon_2,\gamma_0,\delta_2 \right)$. \end{cor}